vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 ## Connect the hardware

-I've made a scheme how to connect the GY SCD40 to the ESP.\
+I have made a diagram showing how to connect the GY SCD40 to the ESP.\
-This sensor uses an i2c bus interface to connect to the ESP.
+This sensor uses an I2C bus interface to connect to the ESP.
-This makes it possible to connect multiple sensors to this bus.\
+That also makes it possible to connect multiple sensors to the same bus.\
 The ESP has predefined pins for SDA (data) and SDL (clock).

 | ESP pin | GPIO esp8266 pin | SCD40 pin   | color  |